-- ✓ Maintain a distance of approximately two meters (at least one meter) from others. - Always wear a mask during conversation, avoid close face-to-face communication, and do not spread droplets. - ✓ To avoid close contact in the classroom, seats with the required capacity (approximately 2/3 or less of the maximum capacity) and space are secured.
-Take a seat and be sure to keep the left and right seats vacant. - ✓ Even during breaks, take care to avoid a large number of people gathering, and do not speak loudly or talk at close distances. - ✓ Do not talk in a small space such as an elevator or a toilet where you cannot keep enough distance from people.
+- ✓ Maintain a distance of approximately two meters (at least one meter) from others. - ✓ When conversing, always wear a mask (non-woven mask), avoid conversing directly across from the other person, and take necessary precautions to prevent droplets. - ✓ To avoid close contact in the classroom, seats with the required capacity (approximately 2/3 or less of the maximum capacity) and space are secured.
+Take a seat and be sure to keep the left and right seats vacant. - ✓ Even during breaks, take care to avoid a large number of people gathering, and do not speak loudly or talk at close distances. - ☑ Do not talk in a small space such as an elevator or a toilet where you cannot keep enough distance from people.